matthewjbetts/stable_roommates/README.md

 ## Adaptations to Irving's algorithm implemented in StableRoommmates

-(I've not attempted a mathematical/computatioanl proof of any of these.)
+(I've not attempted a mathematical/computatioanl proof of any of these, unlike the proof of the original algorithm in the original paper.)

 ### Incomplete preference lists
 Irving's algorithm assumes that everyone has listed everyone else: if you have X people, then everyone should have a prefence list X-1 long.
-So I adapted it to allow for partial preference lists.
-All people not listed by a particular person will be added on to the end of that person's given preference list.
+When running an initial speed-dating session in a big unseminar, it's unlikely that there'll be time for everyone to speak to everyone else, so I adapted the algorithm to allow for partial preference lists: all people not listed by a particular person are added on to the end of that person's given preference list.

 ### Multiple rounds of pairing
 Multiple rounds of pairing are possible, with pairings from previous